In 1641,

 his friend Eggleston as chief of the Division of Forestry.
 Neither

-suited for the job nor a strong administrator
+suited for the job nor a strong administrator, Eggleston floundered as

 chief but did offer some ideas that were later acted upon.
 In his first annual